shreyshrivastava4799/smpl/README.md

 ## Building

-The core `smpl` package supports building with standard cmake or using the catkin build system (via either `catkin_make` or `catkin build` commands).
-The other packages only support building using the catkin build system.
+The core `smpl` package is built with standard cmake conventions.
+It can be built simultaneously within a catkin workspace using the `catkin_make_isolated` or `catkin build` commands.

+The other packages are standard catkin packages and can be built with catkin build tools.
 These instructions assume you are building all of the SMPL packages simultaneously within a catkin workspace *catkin_ws*.

 Required system dependencies for each package can be installed using [rosdep](wiki.ros.org/rosdep).
 System dependencies can be installed via: